 Where you have hours logged which are unbillable, it is essential to understand the reason behind them.
 After all, the cost of this work is covered by the firm, but not compensated and will affect the bottom line.
 Once you understand what is not billable, identify whether the work can be automated, or reduced.

 Efficiency measures are something of a crossover between pricing and LPM and knowledge managers.
-Essentially, identifying tasks which could be done faster, or for a lower cost, or which could be automated, supports all areas of the firm.
-Pricing teams should collect and analyse data to find activities which fit this criteria.
+Essentially, identifying tasks that could be done faster, or for a lower cost, or that could be automated, supports all areas of the firm.
+Pricing teams should collect and analyse data to find activities that fit these criteria.
 If they can identify ways of making these processes more efficient, they can reduce costs and increase profitability.
 This process can be supported by the use of tools like Clocktimizer which integrate LPM and pricing functions and show low hanging fruit for efficiency measures.

 In our fifth installment we will be looking at firmwide analytics and Knowledge Management (KM).
 While KM is a regular feature on the legal conference, it is not a ubiquitous feature in law firms.
 However, it provides an essential function in firms with so many moving parts.
 We speak to Stephen Allen, Global Head of Legal Service Delivery at Hogan Lovells, about the connection between data and good KM.